Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 What to do:

 - If you have access to milk in glass bottles, that is ideal.
-Brands like Alexandre Family Farm, Straus Family Creamery, Oberweis, and many local dairies sell in returnable glass bottles.
+Alexandre Family Farm and Straus Family Creamery (widely available in SoCal and the West Coast) both sell in returnable glass bottles.
+Oberweis and many local dairies do the same.
 It costs more, but it is the safest option and you can often return the bottles for a deposit refund.

 - If glass bottle milk is not in your budget, pour milk from the plastic jug into a glass pitcher when you get home.
 This is a simple swap that significantly reduces contact time.